outaagunga/documentation/writing_guide.md

 ## Call to Action
 Encourage readers to act or comment.
 > “Which tool will you try first?
 Tell us below.”
+.
+> Write a brief summary paragraph that restates the main value of the article on [TARGET KEYWORD].
+Follow it with a strong call to action that encourages readers to start one tool today and share their progress in the comments
 ```

 ✅ *SEO Tip:* Include keywords in title, intro, subheadings (H2/H3), and meta description.